haskellfoundation/error-message-index/message-index/messages/GHC-21231/escape-seq-oor/index.md

 ## Explanation

-This example shows that a numeric escape sequence with a value higher than `1114111` throws an error, but numbers lower than that don't.
+This example shows that a numeric escape sequence with a value higher than `1114111` throws an error, but a number that is within range does not.